What is Maxwell Street?

 We are currently seeking an associate pastor.
 TBD

 We worship on Sunday mornings at 10:30am in the Sanctuary with a traditional Presbyterian order of service that is a great mix of traditional and modern.
 There are special services of worship held throughout the year.
 Check the running banner on this webpage for information on those services.

 How can I meet more Maxwell Street members?

 Visitors are welcome at all of Maxwell Street’s fellowship activities.
-Please join us for punch after each service in the parlor at the rear of the sanctuary, or come for dinner, offered most Sunday evenings at 5:30pm in Fellowship Hall during the fall, winter and spring.
+Please join us for punch after each service in the parlor at the rear of the sanctuary.
 We also offer Wednesday evening dinner, classes and choirs starting at 5:45pm.
-Read more about that here: http://www.maxpres.org/church-family-night-wednesday-evenings/
+Read more about that here: https://www.maxpres.org/church-family-night-wednesday-evenings/

 Where can I park?